 Resource and Funding Constraints

-Access to traditional materials is another challenge.
-Some native woods and greenstone deposits are limited, and there are legal and ethical considerations around their procurement.
-Additionally, running workshops and programs requires funding for materials, tools, and skilled instructors.
+Access to traditional materials is limited.
+Some native woods are scarce, and greenstone deposits are finite and subject to legal and ethical considerations.
+Running workshops requires funding for materials, tools, and skilled instructors.
 Many initiatives rely on government grants, iwi funding, and donations, which can be unpredictable.
-Sustainable funding models, such as partnerships with tourism operators or cultural institutions, offer a way forward.
+Sustainable funding models are emerging through partnerships with tourism operators, cultural institutions, and the sale of authentic replicas.
+For example, the Museum of New Zealand Te Papa Tongarewa offers educational resources that complement hands-on learning, and some iwi have established carving schools that generate income through commissioned works.

 Digital Preservation and Global Reach